 Traces are sorted by latency (descending).
 This is the only sorting criteria available in this version.
 The trace list is not limited by size, you can scroll infinitely to see all traces that are available for your component, filter and time selections.
 Finally, on top of the list of traces, StackState displays an approximation of the total amount of traces that are returned from the filters you have selected.

 When using the Traces Perspective in live mode, you are constantly polling for the slowest traces in your time range selection.
 However, in a large IT infrastructure with constant requests being traced, your slowest traces right now might not be your slowest traces in a matter of seconds, changing their position the list.
 These constant updates to the order of the list could become frustrating, for example, if you are inspecting a trace/span, or scrolling through the list to look for a specific trace or pattern.

-To avoid this, time will effectively be "paused" when you inspect a trace/span or scroll through the list of traces in live mode.
+To avoid this, time will effectively be paused when you inspect a trace/span or scroll through the list of traces in live mode.
 This allows you to browse through a stable snapshot of your data.
-Note that pausing time means that you are now in the past, click the blue ribbon on top or in the timeline itself to resume live mode:
+Note that pausing time means that you are now in the past, click Go live or BACK TO LIVE to stop time travelling and return to live mode.: